nasa-gcn/gcn.nasa.gov/app/routes/docs.sample.xml.md

   breadcrumb: VOEvent XML
 ---

-# VOEvent XML Data
+# VOEvent XML Format

-Here is a collection of functions and example code that may be useful when working with [VOEvent XML](https://wiki.ivoa.net/internal/IVOA/IvoaVOEvent/voevent_v2.html) and Multipurpose Internet Mail Extensions (MIME) formats.
+Here is a collection of functions and example code that may be useful when working with [VOEvent XML](https://wiki.ivoa.net/internal/IVOA/IvoaVOEvent/voevent_v2.html).
 This guide provides essential functions to parse XML alerts into dictionaries and structured data formats using Python.

 Within your consumer loop, use the following functions to convert the